 We created an instrument to solve problems we believe other existing security instruments have.
 Startups can be left with hundreds of unaccredited investors on their cap table, each with a relatively small capital commitment.

 This is problematic for several reasons:

 A Crowd Safe gives the company flexibility over if and when its crowdfunding investors become its shareholders or owners of record.
-The Crowd Safe was inspired by the Y Combinator Safe (short for “simple agreement for future equity”).

 The main differentiating features of a Crowd Safe include:

 Companies can choose to extend the Crowd Safe and avoid converting upon their first equity financing, avoiding converting existing investors and providing a return.

 If there is a conversion, a fixed conversion price ensures that investors have the same economic outcome, regardless of whether the Crowd Safe is converted to common stock or shadow shares.
 There is no guarantee that a conversion will occur.

 Upon a conversion, investors receive unique shadow shares with limited voting and information rights.